There are 30 names in this directory beginning with the letter I.

 International Phonetic Alphabet

-A system of symbols that represent all sounds found in human languages.
+The International Phonetic Alphabet, or IPA, is a system of symbols that represent all sounds found in human languages.
 (This is not to be confused with the North American Phonetic Alphabet.)

 An interrogative sentence is one that requires a response.
 There are four types: yes/no - Those that can only be responed to by 'yes' or 'no' - 'Do you eat tomatoes?" alternative - Those that give the listener a choice - 'Are the tomatoes green or red?
 WH - Those that require content - 'Where did you purchase these tomatoes?' tag questions - Those that are added to a statement - 'You love tomatoes, don't you?'

 The intonation of a phrase gives lexical or grammatical information.
 It is also referred to as the pitch contour of a word or phrase.
-Questions in English are marked by a rising tone on the final word.
+Questions in English are often marked by a rising tone on the final word.

 An intransitive verb may not select a direct object as a complement, and whose only argument is a subject.
 There are two types discussed in English grammar: 1. unnaccusative - the noun in subject position is the theme or patient undergoing the action of the verb: Superman fell.
 2. ergative or optionally transitive - the object of the verb may be overt 'Harriet baked cakes all day' or covert 'Harriet baked all day.'
 The latter is an ergative verb.
 3. unergative - the verb selects an agent who carries out the action however may not select a ditrect object/theme: Sally ran.
 Ex: Georgia is sleeping.